EliottElek/k8s-setup-with-vagrant/README.md

 ## Setup a Kubernetes cluster using Vagrant

+### Goal

+Create a virtualized kubernetes cluster with one **master** node and five **worker** nodes.

 ### Introduction

 To use kubeadm, we first need to have a working VM network.
 There are several choices to do so.
 We could either set it up by hand, use vagrant and ansible or use NikitaLXD.

-For this tutorial, we look at the Vagrant way.
+For this tutorial, we'll use Vagrant to create our cluster.
+In order to make ou cluster work, we need to **provision** our virtual machines.
+For that, we'll look at two ways :
+ - using Shell
+ - using Ansible

 ### Summary